Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

     - ThomasOrs
 ---

-Before you can start creating addons, you first have to install the required tools and applications.
+Before you can start creating add-ons, you first have to install the required tools and applications.
 While development will be easiest on Windows 10, we have provided mobile alternatives for both Android and iOS, where applicable.

 This page will provide you a list of software to install, and configuration tips for setup.